Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: Introduction

 \subsection{Our contributions}

 In what follows, we briefly describe our main findings.

-$\bullet$ \underline{Nonexpansive maps.} We show that if $T$ is nonexpansive and the stochastic oracle is with bounded variance, then our method achieves last-iterate oracle complexity of $\tilde{O}(\varepsilon^{-5})$ (see Corollary~\ref{remark-boundedvariance}).
+{\bf Nonexpansive maps.} We show that if $T$ is nonexpansive and the stochastic oracle is with bounded variance, then our method achieves last-iterate oracle complexity of $\tilde{O}(\varepsilon^{-5})$ for oracles with uniformly bounded variance (see Corollary~\ref{cor:bounded_variance}).
 This result improves over the guarantee $\tilde{O}(\varepsilon^{-6})$ established for the stochastic Krasnoselskii-Mann iteration in \cite{bravo2024stochastic} also for the last-iterate.
-This is, to the best of our knowledge, the only complexity result available at the moment in this general framework.
+This is, to the best of our knowledge, the only general complexity result available at the moment for the non-Euclidean setting.

 Additionally, we establish a lower bound of $\Omega(\varepsilon^{-3})$ for the overall oracle complexity for nonexpansive maps with uniformly bounded variance stochastic oracle and where the underlying operator has bounded range.
+In particular, this lower bound applies to every algorithm such that the iterations are a linear combination of the previous oracle calls, including well-known algorithms such as the Krasnoselskii-Mann and Halpern iteration.
 Our result is also true in the case where the use of minibatches is allowed ({\em c.f.} Theorem~\ref{thm:lowerbound}).
-In particular, this lower bound applies to every algorithm such that the iterations are a linear combination of the previous (possibly variance-reduced) oracle calls, including well-known algorithms such as the Krasnoselskii-Mann and Halpern iteration.

-Finally, we extend the results in \cite{xu2002iterative} by proving that the iteration converges to a fixed point of $T$ provided that the norm of the space is smooth ({\em c.f.} Theorem~\ref{thm:convergence}).
+Finally, we extend classical results in \cite{xu2002iterative} by proving that the iteration converges to a fixed point of $T$ provided that the norm of the space is smooth ({\em c.f.} Theorem~\ref{thm:convergence}).

-$\bullet$ \underline{Contractions.} In the case where $T$ is a contraction with parameter $\gamma\in (0,1)$, we prove that if the stochastic oracle is with uniformly bounded variance, then our method finds an $\varepsilon-$optimal solution after at most $O\left(\varepsilon^{-2}(1-\gamma)^{-3}\right)$ queries (Corollary~\ref{col:uniform-contractive}).
+{\bf Contractions.} In the case where $T$ is a contraction with parameter $\gamma\in (0,1)$, we prove that if the stochastic oracle is with uniformly bounded variance, then our method finds an $\varepsilon-$optimal solution after at most $O\left(\varepsilon^{-2}(1-\gamma)^{-3}\right)$ queries (Corollary~\ref{col:uniform-contractive}).
 Given that this is a general result, the bound depends on the specific instance and can be refined if more structure is available.
 Indeed, the same holds for the nonexpansive case.

-Nevertheless, it is worth noting that, as pointed out in recent work \cite{mou2022optimal}, little attention has been devoted to the study of stochastic fixed-point iterations for contracting operators without assuming some form of monotonicity for $T$.
+Nevertheless, it is worth noting that, as pointed out in recent work \cite{mou2022optimal}, little attention has been devoted to the study of stochastic fixed-point iterations for contracting operators without assuming some form of monotonicity for $T$ associated with an underlying Bellman operator (see Remark~\ref{rem:monotone} for details).
+Up to our knowledge, there is no result available in this generality showing explicit dependence on $(1-\gamma)$ and $\varepsilon$.